Outdoor Restaurants in Brooklyn With Kid-Friendly Backyards and Patios

 Enjoy pizza outdoors at Roberta's backyard in Bushwick.

 261 Moore Street

 What's better than eating pizza outside?
-This famed Bushwick pizzeria has a large outdoor garden where seating is communal at large wooden tables and the atmosphere is casual, cool, and hipster Brooklyn.
-Kids love to see their pizzas cooking in the wood-burning ovens.
+This famed Bushwick pizzeria has a large outdoor garden where seating is communal at large wooden tables, and the atmosphere is casual, cool, and hipster Brooklyn.
+Kids love seeing their pizzas cooking in the wood-burning ovens.
 Roberta's offers walking and tasting tours of its garden.
-Reservations are not taken for parties of fewer than 10 people so be prepared for long lines, especially on the weekends.
-But it's worth a trip to Bushwick, at least once.
+Reservations are now accepted for Wednesdays-Sundays.
+This spot is worth a trip to Bushwick at least once.
 Or better yet, score weekday lunch with the kids over the summer for a more family-friendly crowd (and wait).

 333 Douglass Street

-This fairly new brewery boasts a huge outdoor space and a food residency program in which different restaurants take over the kitchen.
-Parents can enjoy a drink from the vast selection of handcrafted beers and cocktails and join kids in trying cuisine from Insa Korean BBQ, Roberta's Pizza, Franny's, or Buttermilk Channel, just to list a few.
-High chairs are available and strollers must be left out in front.
+This super-hip brewery boasts a huge outdoor space and a food residency program in which different restaurants take over the kitchen.
+Parents can enjoy a drink from the vast selection of handcrafted beers and cocktails and join kids in trying cuisine from Insa Korean BBQ, Roberta's Pizza, Franny's, or Buttermilk Channel, to list a few.
+High chairs are available; strollers must be left out in front.

 A version of this article was first published in 2016; it is updated annually.